rsiregar/wowchemytemp/content/home/working-papers.md

 <br />
 <br />
 #### **New-consumer Margin at Work: Exposure to Television Ads as Driver of Smoking Prevalence**
-_available upon request_, presentation at [[Tobacco Online Policy Seminar]](https://www.tobaccopolicy.org/seminars.html): [[Video]](https://www.youtube.com/watch?v=b7Nxrv0va_c), [[Slides]](https://www.tobaccopolicy.org/pdfs/36%20Siregar%202022.02.04.pdf))
+_available upon request_, presentation at [Tobacco Online Policy Seminar](https://www.tobaccopolicy.org/seminars.html): [Video](https://www.youtube.com/watch?v=b7Nxrv0va_c), [Slides](https://www.tobaccopolicy.org/pdfs/36%20Siregar%202022.02.04.pdf)
 <br />
 <br />
 #### **Consumer Price Indices for the Poor in Indonesia**
-with Rizal Adi Prima and Chairina Hanum, report for the The National Team for the Acceleration of Poverty Reduction in the Indone- sian Vice President’s Office by SEADI Project of the Boston Institute for Development Economies.
+with Rizal Adi Prima and Chairina Hanum, report for the The National Team for the Acceleration of Poverty Reduction in the Indonesian Vice President’s Office by SEADI Project of the Boston Institute for Development Economies.